-Emergency humanitarian action aims to provide assistance to and protect the vulnerable and meet the basic needs of populations affected by natural disasters or conflict: access to water and water-treatment, food, shelter, and medical care.
+Emergency humanitarian action aims to provide assistance and protection for vulnerable populations and meet the fundamental needs of those affected by a natural disaster or conflict such as access to water and sanitation, food, shelter and medical care.

-It supplements the assistance provided by the authorities of the country affected by crisis and is part of the broader package of assistance from the international community, primarily international organizations.
+It complements the assistance provided by the authorities of the country affected by a crisis and is part of a wider framework of assistance provided by the international community and, first and foremost, international organizations.

-With its Emergency Humanitarian Fund, the CDC provides emergency assistance in cash or in kind.
-In this context, it supports NGOs whose projects it funds and with whom it maintains regular dialogue.
+Through its Emergency Humanitarian Fund (in French), the CDCS provides emergency assistance in cash or in kind.
+In this connection, it supports NGOs by financing their projects and maintaining a regular dialogue with them.

-The Foreign and European Affairs Ministry has other financial instruments dedicated to emergency assistance:
+The Ministry of Foreign Affairs also has other financial instruments specialized in emergency assistance:

-the Globalization General Directorate, which implements food aid funding, part of which is for the World Food Program, with the rest passing through NGOs, the International Committee of the Red Cross, or national schemes,
+The Directorate-General for Globalisation rolls out food assistance a part of which is destined for the World Food Programme, while the rest passes through NGOs, the International Committee of the Red Cross or national initiatives,

-the United Nations and International Organizations Department, which is responsible for France’s voluntary contributions to United Nations agencies involved in humanitarian action and the Red Cross movement.
+The United Nations, International Organizations Directorate is responsible for France’s voluntary contributions to United Nations agencies working in humanitarian action as well as the Red Cross movement.

 The CDCS actively participates in reviewing the French humanitarian policy notably on themes such as dialogue with multilateral institutions, financing and reforming humanitarian action, disaster risk reduction and coordination between civilian and military organizations for humanitarian action.
 It is helping to draw up France’s humanitarian strategy in collaboration with representatives from associations and government departments partners of the Ministry of Foreign Affairs.